-Licence that you already hold Licence that you wish to obtain What you need to do (in addition to what you have already done) commercial pilot licence (CPL(H)) > pass all 7 CPL exams, including the 4 helicopter category-specific CPL exams within 2 years (one window) > pass the helicopter category CPL flight test > have at least: 150 hours of aeronautical experience (10 hours can be in a flight simulator), of which at least: > 140 hours of flight time as a pilot > 70 hours of flight time as pilot of a helicopter > 35 hours of flight time as PIC of a helicopter > 10 hours of cross-country flight time as PIC of a helicopter including at least one flight of 150 NM with a landing at 2 landing areas other than the one from which the flight began or > 105 hours of flight time as PIC of a helicopter > 35 hours of flight time as PIC of a helicopter > 105 hours of aeronautical experience that includes: > 105 hours of flight time as PIC of a helicopter > 35 hours of flight time as PIC of a helicopter > 105 hours of aeronautical experience that includes: > 105 hours of flight time as PIC of a helicopter > 210 hours of flight time as PIC of a helicopter > 210 hours of cross-country flight time as PIC of a helicopter > 10 hours of cross-country flight time as PIC of a helicopter commercial pilot licence (CPL(A)) recreational pilot licence (RPL(H)) > pass the RPL(H) or PPL(H) basic aeronautical knowledge exam helicopters (BAKH) > have at least 25 hours flight time in helicopters, which includes at least: > 20 hours dual > 5 hours solo > pass the RPL(H) flight test Note: simulator time does not count. private pilot licence (PPL(H)) > pass either the helicopter category-specific PPL(H) exam or all 7 CPL exams, including the 4 helicopter category-specific CPL exams > have aeronautical experience that includes at least: > 20 hours of flight time as a pilot of a helicopter > 10 hours of solo flight time in a helicopter > 5 hours of solo cross-country flight time in a helicopter > pass the helicopter category PPL flight test
+Licence that you already hold Licence that you wish to obtain What you need to do (in addition to what you have already done) commercial pilot licence (CPL(H)) pass all 7 CPL exams, including the 4 helicopter category-specific CPL exams within 2 years (one window) pass the helicopter category CPL flight test have at least: 150 hours of aeronautical experience (10 hours can be in a flight simulator), of which at least: 140 hours of flight time as a pilot 70 hours of flight time as PIC of a helicopter 35 hours of flight time as PIC of a helicopter 10 hours of cross-country flight time as PIC of a helicopter including at least one flight of 150 NM with a landing at 2 landing areas other than the one from which the flight began or 105 hours of aeronautical experience that includes: 105 hours of flight time as a pilot of a helicopter 35 hours of flight time as PIC of a helicopter 10 hours of cross-country flight time as PIC of a helicopter including a flight of 150nm with a landing at 2 landing areas other than the one from which the flight began commercial pilot licence (CPL(A)) recreational pilot licence (RPL(H)) pass the RPL(H) or PPL(H) basic aeronautical knowledge exam helicopters (BAKH) have at least 25 hours flight time in helicopters, which includes at least: 20 hours dual 5 hours solo pass the RPL(H) flight test Note: simulator time does not count. private pilot licence (PPL(H)) pass either the helicopter category-specific PPL(H) exam or all 7 CPL exams, including the 4 helicopter category-specific CPL exams have aeronautical experience that includes at least: 20 hours of flight time as a pilot of a helicopter 10 hours of solo flight time in a helicopter 5 hours of solo cross-country flight time in a helicopter pass the helicopter category PPL flight test

-Licence that you already hold Licence that you wish to obtain What you need to do (in addition to what you have already done) commercial pilot licence (CPL(H)) > pass the 4 helicopter-category-specific CPL exams within 2 years (one window).
-The required exams are: " flight rules and air law (helicopter) (CLWH) " operation, performance & flight planning (helicopter) (CFPH) " aircraft general knowledge (helicopter) (CSYH) " aerodynamics (helicopter) (CADH) pass the helicopter category CPL flight test > have at least 150 hours aeronautical experience that includes: " 140 hours of flight time as a pilot " 70 hours of flight time as a pilot of a helicopter " 35 hours of flight time as PIC of a helicopter " 10 hours of solo cross-country flight time as PIC of a helicopter including one flight of at least 150 NM with a landing at 2 landing places other than the one from which the flight began Or 105 hours of aeronautical experience that includes: " 105 hours of flight time as a pilot of a helicopter " 105 hours of aeronautical experience that includes: " 105 hours of flight time as PIC of a helicopter air transport licence (ATPL(A)) recreational pilot licence (PPL(H)) pass the RPL(H) or PPL(H) basic aeronautical knowledge exam helicopters (BAKH) have at least 25 hours flight time in helicopters, which includes at least: " 20 hours dual " 5 hours sol " pass the RPL(H) flight test Note: simulator time does not count.
+Licence that you already hold Licence that you wish to obtain What you need to do (in addition to what you have already done) commercial pilot licence (CPL(H)) pass the 4 helicopter-category-specific CPL exams within 2 years (one window).
+The required exams are: flight rules and air law (helicopter) (CLWH) operation, performance & flight planning (helicopter) (CFPH) aircraft general knowledge (helicopter) (CSYH) aerodynamics (helicopter) (CADH) pass the helicopter category CPL flight test have at least 150 hours aeronautical experience that includes: 140 hours of flight time as a pilot 70 hours of flight time as PIC of a helicopter 35 hours of flight time as PIC of a helicopter not hours of solo cross-country flight time as PIC of a helicopter including one flight of at least 150 NM with a landing at 2 landing places other than the one from which the flight began not hours of aeronautical experience that includes: not hours of aeronautical experience that includes: not hours of flight time as a pilot of a helicopter hours of flight time as PIC of a helicopter hours of cross-country flight time as PIC of a helicopter including a flight of 150nm with a landing at 2 landing areas other than the one from which the flight began air transport licence (ATPL(A)) recreational pilot licence (PPL(H)) pass the RPL(H) or PPL(H) basic aeronautical knowledge exam helicopters (BAKH) have at least 25 hours flight time in helicopters, which includes at least: 20 hours dual 5 hours sol pass the RPL(H) flight test Note: simulator time does not count.